Causes and Risk Factors

 The FDA also requested that manufacturers of over-the-counter NSAIDs revise their labels to include more specific language concerning potential cardiovascular and GI risks.
 Due to its proven heart benefits, aspirin was excluded from these labeling requirements.

 NSAIDs.
 Anyone who uses NSAIDs regularly is at risk for gastrointestinal problems.
 Even low-dose aspirin (81 mg) may pose some risk, although the risk is lower than with higher doses.
-The highest risk is among people who use very high-dose NSAIDs over a long period of time, especially patients with rheumatoid arthritis.
+The highest risk is among people who use very high-dose NSAIDs over a long period of time (more than the typical 1-2 weeks), especially patients with rheumatoid arthritis.
 Other people who take high doses of NSAIDs include those with chronic low back pain, fibromyalgia, and chronic headaches.

 Compared to NSAIDs, COX-2 inhibitors may pose less risk for uncomplicated ulcers, but these medications do not seem to reduce the risk of more serious events, such as bleeding or perforation.